TheAssassin/AppImageLauncher/README.md

 Currently, AppImages and Linux desktops don't work very well together.
 Since AppImages are normal executables, it'd suffice if desktop environments like Plasma, GNOME, Xfce, ... assisted users in making those files executable.
 Unfortunately, some desktop environments consider this a security risk, and would rather have users use the app stores they include.

-The ability to run isn't all that's needed to provide a good desktop experience.
-AppImages should be accessible from the application menus and launchers.
-This so-called "desktop integration" can't be provided by the AppImages themselves, even though some AppImages ship with a "desktop integration script" prompting the user to do so.
+The ability to easily run them isn't all that's needed to provide a good AppImage desktop experience.
+Making them accessible from the application menus and launchers is a level of "desktop integration" that can't be provided by the AppImages themselves, even though some AppImages ship with a "desktop integration script" prompting the user to do so.
 There are too many impliciations requiring external software, especially regarding cleanup and removal of AppImages.
 If applications are simply made executable, they're still spread all over the users' personal files and folders.
-The average user doesn't necessarily like a Downloads directory full of AppImages with cryptic filenames.
+The average user will not find a "Downloads" directory full of AppImages with cryptic filenames to be friendly.

 Therefore, new, system-side solutions have been developed to perform the desktop integration.
-The oldest available solution is [appimaged](https://github.com/AppImage/AppImageKit), a daemon users can install that performs everything in the background, automagically, without notifying the user in any way.
+A historic solution is [appimaged](https://github.com/AppImage/AppImageKit), a daemon users could install to performs everything in the background, automagically, without notifying the user in any way.
-It scans a predefined set of directories including `~/Downloads` and `~/.bin`, makes AppImages which are found executable and performs the desktop integration.
-This is rather inefficient, as appimaged's operations and monitoring produce a lot of file I/O. Also, many users don't like the lack of control.
-(It has been deprecated in favour of go-appimage.)
+It would scan a predefined set of directories including `~/Downloads` and `~/.bin`, makes AppImages which are found executable and performs the desktop integration.
+This is rather inefficient, as appimaged's operations and monitoring produced a lot of file I/O. Also, many users don't like the lack of control.
+It might even be a security hazard.

-AppImageLauncher is a new solution that integrates deeply in the system and intercepts all attempts to open an AppImage, becoming the first instance to handle all AppImage invocations.
+AppImageLauncher is a new and the first solution integrating with the system to intercept all attempts to open an AppImage.

 Being the launcher for AppImages, AppImageLauncher can control how the system treats AppImages.
-It can perform the desktop integration, AppImage removal (also called "uninstallation" sometimes, but as AppImages are not really installed, this term doesn't fit very well), and could be used for many other tasks in the future, like update checks and the like.
+It can perform the desktop integration, AppImage removal (also called "uninstallation" sometimes, but as AppImages are not really installed, this term doesn't fit very well), and could be used for even more tasks in the future.

 ## Media and publications